wonsunahn/CS1632_JavaAssessment/README.md

 # Java Assessment Exercise

+DUE: May 13, 2020 11:59 PM

 The purpose of this exercise is to assess your Java programming skills coming into this class.
-Please submit by Wednesday 6:00 PM so that I may give you feedback before the add/drop deadline.
+Please submit by Wednesday 11:59 PM so that I may give you feedback before the add/drop deadline.
 I may recommend that some of you drop the course if your programming skills are not up to par.
 Submission of this exercise will take the place of attendance today.
 The actual score will only